Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Results

-In general, we find that for most of our sources, the distance estimates from the two models are within a factor of two or three of each other.
-A few sources with discrepant distance estimates are close to known pulsars for which model distance estimates agree.
-For example, PSR~J1942+0147, for which the two distance estimates are very discrepant (25 kpc using YMW16 and 5.6 kpc with NE2001), is only 0.5 degrees away from J1941+0121, for which the distances estimates show excellent agreement (2.1 kpc using YMW16 and 2.2 kpc with NE2001).
-For PSR J0050+0348, another source with discrepant estimates (25 kpc in YMW16 and 1.4 kpc with NE2001), the nearest source PSR J0051+0423 is 0.64 degrees away and shows better agreement between the distance estimates (1.2 kpc using YMW16 model and 0.6 kpc with NE2001).
+Shown in the bottom of Fig.~\ref{histo} is the distribution of the DM-derived distance ratio, $D_{\rm YMW16}/D_{\rm NE2001}$, between YMW16 and NE2001 for AO327 sources.
+In general, we find that for most of our sources, the distance estimates from the three models are within a factor of two or three of each other.
+Indeed, the majority of sources cluster near unity with a smaller fraction forming a tail up to large ratios.
+This tail is made up primarily of previously mentioned sources with DM excesses; PSRs J0050+0348 (18.4), J1147+0829 (15.9), J1531+0519 (8.19), J2105+0757 (7.2), J2059+1100 (5.9), J1942+0147 (4.5), where the numbers in parentheses is the DM-derived distance ratio, $D_{\rm YMW16}/D_{\rm NE2001}$.
+A few of these sources with DM excesses and highly discrepant distance estimates are close to known pulsars for which model distance estimates agree.
+For example, PSR~J1942+0147, for which the two distance estimates are very discrepant ($< 25$ kpc using YMW16, 5.6 kpc with NE2001 and 9.2 kpc with NE2025), is only 0.5 degrees away from J1941+0121, for which the distance estimates show excellent agreement (2.1 kpc using YMW16, 2.2 kpc with NE2001, and 3.0 kpc with NE2025).
+PSR~J1942+0147 has a DM of 133.2 pc~cm$^{-3}$, compared to PSR~J1941+0121's DM of 51.9 pc~cm$^{-3}$, suggesting that the models diverge at large distances, with YMW16, in particular, inaccurate along this line of sight.
+For PSR J0050+0348, another source with discrepant estimates ($<25$ kpc in YMW16, 1.4 kpc with NE2001, and 2.6 kpc with NE2025), the nearest source PSR J0051+0423 is 0.64 degrees away and shows better agreement between the distance estimates (1.2 kpc using the YMW16 model, 0.6 kpc with NE2001, and 1.0 kpc with NE2025).
+Again, however, PSR~J0050+0348 has a DM of 26.4 pc cm$^{-3}$ while PSR~J0051+0423's DM is 13.9 pc cm$^{-3}$, similarly suggesting that YWM16 fails at large distances.
 For other sources, there is no other pulsar within a one degree radius.